-In the area of fundamental research, the accelerator technology infrastructure is used to find answers to the following questions concerning the energy: are there any other laws of physics?, what is dark energy?, are there additional dimensions?, do all the forces originate from a single one?, and questions concerning the elementary particles: why there are so many elementary particles?, what is dark mass and how it can be generated?, what is the nature of neutrinos?, and also questions concerning the universe: how it started into being?, what has happened to the antimatter?
+In the area of fundamental research, the accelerator technology infrastructure is used to search answers to the following questions concerning the energy: are there any other laws of physics?, what is dark energy?, are there additional dimensions?, do all the forces originate from a single one?, and questions concerning the elementary particles: why there is so many elementary particles?, what is dark mass and how can be generated?, what is the nature of neutrinos?, and also questions concerning the universe: how it started into being?, what has happened to the antimatter?
 The research accelerators for HEP are developing into bigger energies, bigger intensities and smaller dimensions of the beam.
-The further development of accelerator technology requires access to test facilities: accelerated beams, high field magnets and superconductive resonant cavities of the highest quality.
-The development of the biggest accelerators for HEP gave birth to a number of other research accelerator families for new generation of light sources of the highest intensities [15-16], muon and neutron sources, neutrino beams [17], and then medical accelerators for cancer therapy, as well as industrial ones for ion implantation, material engineering, welding and cutting with an electron beam, radioisotope production, ion transmutation, nondestructive testing and safety.
-Certain accelerator devices of appropriate power are used additionally for transmutation processes of nuclear power reactor waste.
-Table 2 gathers an arbitrary estimate concerning the worldwide, industrial accelerator markets in 2009.